The Best Eggless Chocolate Cake — Moist, Rich & Foolproof

 • Bake for 30 – 35 minutes, or until a toothpick inserted in the center comes out clean.
 Let the cake cool completely in the pan on a wire rack before removing it from the pan.

-• Frost with chocolate frosting, if desire.
+• Frost with chocolate frosting, if desired.

 Oriana’s Notes